 Growing dreadlocks is a lengthy and sometimes painful process, but it’s worth the wait.
-Having dreadlocks means you can ditch away most of those thick creams and chemicals and try hundreds of different hairstyles.
+Having dreadlocks means you can ditch most of those thick creams and chemicals.
+With dreadlocks you are able to try hundreds of different hairstyles.
 But it also means waiting for your hair to lock, which takes 12-16 months.

-One of your biggest dreams, when you start your dreadlocks journey, is to have healthy and long locs.
-This dream entails doing what’s best for you and your hair.
+One of the biggest goals, when you start your dreadlocks journey, is to have healthy and long locs.
+To reach this goal entails doing what’s best for you and your hair.
 Contrary to popular belief, dreadlocks need love and lots of care.

 They are not a neglected hairstyle because even Freeform needs regular washing and moisturizing.
 Below are some tips to help you maintain healthy and growing dreadlocks because your hair is a commitment.